 Science examines parts; personal stories examine the whole”

 High Number of People Believe They Have a Call

 A study of first-year college students found that 42% of the students believed that having a calling was totally true or mostly true of them when it came to choosing careers.

-A purpose of this career development article is to challenge career counselors to reassess one of our oldest career development theories, and one which research suggests is still prevalent in our society.
+The purpose of this career development article is to challenge career counselors and people seeking career advice, to reassess one of our oldest career development theories, and one which research suggests is still prevalent in our society.

 What if a career counselor’s worldview doesn’t support this belief system?

 This is no different from the many other factors to consider when selecting a career counselor to work with.

 It is not too sacred ground to ask a potential career counselor what her worldview is on these issues and whether or not she discusses these issues on a regular basis with other clients.

 Many career counselors are trained and use the client-centered model of counseling.
 The name of this model is self-explanatory in that the career counseling session should be centered on the client’s needs, the client’s wants and the client’s desires.

 To incorporate a person’s spiritual needs into career counseling sessions is in line with valid career development theory.